Food & Agriculture Tell the EPA: Say no to GMO mosquitoesTAKE ACTION

 Food & Agriculture Tell food companies you want natural ingredients — not new genetically engineered productsTAKE ACTION

 Despite Food and Drug Administration approval, GMO salmon might be dead in the water.
-Thanks to the inspiring work of thousands of Friends of the Earth members and allies, 80 grocery retailers with nearly 16,000 stores nationwide have listened to scientists and consumers and made commitments to not sell GMO salmon; these include Walmart, Costco and Kroger, the top three largest retailers in the world, and Albertsons, Safeway, Target, Trader Joe’s and Whole Foods.
+Thanks to the inspiring work of thousands of Friends of the Earth members and allies, 80 grocery retailers, seafood companies and restaurants with more than 18,000 locations nationwide have listened to scientists and consumers and made commitments to not sell GMO salmon; these include Walmart, Costco and Kroger, the top three largest retailers in the world, and Albertsons, Safeway, Target, Trader Joe’s and Whole Foods.
 Also, a growing number of chefs and restaurant chains including Red Lobster and Legal Sea Foods have made similar commitments.

 Join the movement of restaurants, chefs and grocery retailers that are committing to keep GMO salmon off their shelves.